-Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says
+Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On ways in which the pandemic might change our country for the better

 This is like going through a war.
-And if we went through World War I and World War II, and after each of those wars, we tried to create the League of Nations and we did create the United Nations.
+And if we went through World War I and World War II, and after each of those wars, we tried to create the League of Nations, and we did create the United Nations.
 People saw that we were all in this together and the attitudes changed after those wars.
 Unions were strengthened.
 Incomes became more level.
-People had had it with war profiteers and taxes on the rich went up.
+People had had it with war profiteers, and taxes on the rich went up.

-It led to the G.I.
-Bill and the Veterans Administration mortgages.
-In Europe, the Widows' and Orphans' Pension Funds led to the creation of the famous European social safety net.
+It led to the GI Bill and the Veterans Administration mortgages.
+In Europe, the widows' and orphans' pension funds led to the creation of the famous European social safety net.
 [They were] a very equalizing kind of events.
-And I'm hoping that something like that will happen in this country, too, that we'll have kind of a rosy outcome from this, and that people will value life more.
+And I'm hoping that something like that will happen in this country too, that we'll have kind of a rosy outcome from this and that people will value life more.

 You heard it in Wuhan.
 People came out after two months in hiding, and they said, "My God, the flowers are so beautiful.
 I've never really noticed before."
 I think people will take more pleasure in the simple things in life and feel lucky that they got through this.
 So I'm hoping we have a brighter dawn, but we're going to go through some pain first.
 But then that's one of the reasons I stay relatively optimistic about this, because I can see maybe a better country emerging from this.